 A Leisure Centre Committee existed until the end of February 2012.
 In March 2012, a trading subsidiary was established, Huish Leisure Ltd, (company no. 7963908) as required by the Department for Education.
-The Academy is the sole shareholder and the profits of Huish Leisure Ltd are gifted to the Academy in accordance with the Articles of Association.
-Huish Leisure Ltd has its own Board of Directors, with the following composition:
+Following the outsourcing of the leisure centre to a third-party provider in September 2021 and the introduction of a meal service to local primary schools in April 2021, it was agreed to rename the trading subsidiary to Huish Trading Ltd. The Academy remains the sole shareholder and the profits of Huish Trading Ltd are gifted to the Academy in accordance with the Articles of Association.
+Huish Trading Ltd has its own Board of Directors, with the following composition:

-Three members of the Academy Board

-The Principal of the Academy

-The Business Manager of the Academy
+The Principal of the Academy The Business Manager of the Academy

-Two councillors from South Somerset District Council

-A representative of the users of Huish Leisure Centre